Horsham: Landmarks

+Carfax contains the town's memorial to the dead of the two World Wars, as well as a substantial well-used bandstand.

 The Parish Church of St. Mary the Virgin is the oldest building in Horsham, having been in continuous use for nearly eight centuries.
 It is located at the end of the Causeway in Normandy, the oldest existing part of Horsham.
 It has a ring of ten bells.

-The earthworks of the eleventh century Horsham or Chennelsbrook Castle can be found near Chennells Brook.
+The earthworks of the eleventh-century Horsham or Chennelsbrook Castle can be found near Chennells Brook.